giantswarm/releases/docs/workflows-controller-readiness.md

 5. If **all** issues are closed:
    - Posts `/update-release` on the PR (triggers a full component bump with new controller versions)
    - Updates the tracking comment statuses from "open" to "closed"
+   - Adds a `CONTROLLER_READINESS_RESOLVED` marker to prevent re-triggering on subsequent runs

 ## Lifecycle